valentimarco/GiorgioDashboard/README.md

 # Website

-Website wrote in rust and htmx to do several things:
+Website wrote in go and htmx to do several things:

 1. Administration of the server
 2. Docker container managment